Mishmeret Yesha

-Mishmeret Yesha (משמרת יש"ע) is an Israeli organization that trains Israeli settlers in counterterrorism techniques and the use of weapons to guard Israeli outposts and settlements against Palestinian attack.
+Mishmeret Yesha (משמרת יש"ע) is an Israeli organization that trains Israeli settlers in counterterrorism techniques and the use of weapons to guard Israeli outposts and settlements against attacks from "Palestinian terrorism."
 It was founded in 1988 and its name means "Guardians of Yesha."
 Yisrael Danziger is head of operations for the organization and one of its three founders.
-Danziger is a native of Brooklyn, New York.

 Principles

 Mishmeret Yesha lists five principles that it says defines the organization.